Sunday, January 30, 2011

 There's Milk and Milk

 Flavor-wise, Italian milk can taste quite different from the North American one.
 Flavor largely depends on how the cows are fed.
-For instance, a prevalently dry hay diet produces a mildly cheesy aroma, while lush pasturage produces sweeter flavors, but also barnyardy indoles(3).
+For instance, a prevalently dry hay diet produces a mildly cheesy aroma, while lush pasturage produces sweeter flavors, but also barnyard indoles(3).
 Homogenization and pasteurization, which are nowadays standard for almost all milk, also affect the flavor.

 Homogenization is a treatment developed in France around 1900 to prevent milk cream from rising to the top.
 The homogenization process breaks down the fat globules into smaller ones (from 4 μm to 1 μm).
-Caseine particles form a coating around the fat globules and this weights them down and interferes with their ability to clump, keeping them evenly dispersed in the milk.
+Caseine particles form a coating around the fat globules and this weighs them down and interferes with their ability to clump, keeping them evenly dispersed in the milk.
 The structural changes introduced by homogenization cause the milk to taste blander, but also feel creamier, and appear whiter(3).

 The use of heat as a way to sanitize milk has been documented since the 1820s, but it took until the beginning of the 20th century for milk pasteurization to be regulated and required by the governments(3).
-Raw unpasteurized milk can in fact be quite harmful, as it has a relatively high chance to become infected with dangerous bacteria including Salmonella and Listeria.
+Raw unpasteurized milk can, in fact, be quite harmful, as it has a relatively high chance to become infected with dangerous bacteria including salmonella and listeria.
 Nowadays, raw milk is illegal in Canada, whereas in Italy and in the U.S. its commercialization is restricted to authorized farms (which must be frequently inspected) that can only sell directly to the public within their premises.

-The effects of thermal processing on milk vary based on its intensity, and provide different levels of sanitation, shelf life extension, and side-effects on flavor and nutritional values.
+The effects of thermal processing on milk vary based on its intensity and provide different levels of sanitation, shelf life extension, and side-effects on flavor and nutritional values.
 The following treatments are considered standard(2):

 • Thermalization: 20 seconds at ~65°C. The process kills many vegetative organisms and bacteria that produce enzymes that eventually cause milk deterioration.
 In the dairy industry, milk is often thermalized before undergoing further processing.
 Flavor and nutritional properties are unaltered.

-• Sterilization: 30 minutes at 110°C (prolonged boiling), or Ultra-High Temperature processes (UHT) ranging between 30 seconds at 130°C, and 1 second at 145°C. UHT milk (called "ultrapasteurized" in the United States) is preferred over milk sterilized by prolonged boiling because of the more limited browning and a better flavor.
+• Sterilization: 30 minutes at 110°C (prolonged boiling), or Ultra-High Temperature processes (UHT) ranging between 30 seconds at 130°C, and 1 second at 145°C. UHT milk (called “ultrapasteurized” in the United States) is preferred over milk sterilized by prolonged boiling because of the more limited browning and a better flavor.
 Shelf life is generally between 3 and 6 months, unrefrigerated.
 Once opened, it only lasts for 3-4 days at 4°C because natural bacteria inhibitors have been destroyed by the heating process.
 The nutritional value of UHT milk is reduced, but it is still a great source of essential nutrients such as calcium and proteins.
 UHT milk is particularly useful in all cases where transportation or storage of fresh milk is impossible, as well as for all uses that call for boiled milk.
-UHT milk is very common in Italy, where it represents almost 50% of the entire milk consumption, some Italians are used to its flavor and even prefer it over fresh milk.
-North America, instead, resists the introduction of UHT because of its flavor and because it's deemed not acceptable that milk can be stored unrefrigerated.
+UHT milk is very common in Italy, where it represents almost 50% of the entire milk consumption, Italians are mostly used to its flavor and some even prefer it over fresh milk.
+North America, instead, resists the introduction of UHT because of its flavor and because it’s deemed not acceptable that milk can be stored unrefrigerated.

 In recent years, the milk industry has devised an alternative to UHT which is also capable of extending shelf life, still without using preservatives.
-Through a process called "microfiltration", between 99.0 and 99.9% of bacterial cells (including most spores) are removed by using ceramic membranes with pore sizes of about 1 μm(2).
-Since the fat globules are also about 1 μm in diameter, before microfiltration the milk's cream is separated, sterilized using a regular UHT treatment, and then added back.
+Through a process called “microfiltration”, between 99.0 and 99.9% of bacterial cells (including most spores) are removed by using ceramic membranes with pore sizes of about 1 μm(2).
+Since the fat globules are also about 1 μm in diameter, before microfiltration the milk’s cream is separated, sterilized using a regular UHT treatment, and then added back.
 Microfiltered milk is nutritionally equivalent to regular pasteurized milk, but with a longer shelf life of up to 3-4 weeks, if properly refrigerated.
-Flavor-wise, it's considered very similar to regular pasteurized milk, but with a creamier texture.
+Flavor-wise, it’s considered similar to regular pasteurized milk, but with a creamier texture.

-Under the same storage temperatures, milk's shelf life depends on its "keeping quality", which derives from the quality of the raw milk, the type of pasteurization and the level of post-processing contamination(1).
+Under the same storage temperatures, milk’s shelf life depends on its “keeping quality”, which derives from the quality of the raw milk, the type of pasteurization, and the level of post-processing contamination(1).
 Keeping quality varies from country to country based on shelf life demand.
-In Italy, an expiry date of only a few days in the future is considered acceptable for milk, since it's quite common to buy fresh aliments daily.
+In Italy, an expiry date of only a few days in the future is considered acceptable for milk, since it’s quite common to buy fresh ailments daily.
 In North America, a minimum of 2 weeks is generally the requirement.

-Because of the shorter shelf life of fresh milk, Italian milk is sold almost exclusively in 1 liter containers.
-UHT milk is also sold in 1 liter containers because of its limited expiry time once opened.
+Because of the shorter shelf life of fresh milk, Italian milk is sold almost exclusively in 1-liter containers.
+UHT milk is also sold in 1-liter containers because of its limited expiry time once opened.
 North American milk instead supports larger formats up to 4 liters, or 1 gallon (in the U.S.).

 Another important difference between Italian and North American milk is in the use of “fortification”.
 In Canada and the US, by law, vitamin A (a fat-soluble vitamin) is added to all skimmed milk to compensate for the amount that was removed when the milk was skimmed.
 Milk is also fortified with vitamin D, as regulated by law, to compensate for the lack of exposure of the cattle to direct sunlight.
 Italian milk has no additives.

-Finally, as a summary of the differences, here is a comparison table.
+Finally, as a summary of the differences here is a comparison table.

-North American MilkItalian Milk
+North American Milk Italian Milk

-Percentages of fat available• Whole (3.5%, called Homogenized in Canada).
+Percentages of fat available • Whole (3.5% to 3.8%, called Homogenized in Canada).

 • 2% or “Reduced fat”.

-• 1% or “Low fat”.
+• 1% or “Low-fat”.

 • Semi-skimmed 1.8% (not available in Canada).